Bayous and Swamps: Where are they Commonly Found?

 I thought Bayou was a French/Creole term.
 But it "originated from the Choctaw word “bayok”, which refers to a small stream.
 The current spelling of the word comes from the Louisiana French variation of the word “bayouque” see Facts about Louisiana Bayous.

-If you are interested in the Nature and People of Louisiana's Boyou country I suggest you read this fascinating compilation of assays found on Amazon Bayou-Diversity: Nature and People in the Louisiana Bayou Country.
-If you would like to read about Louisiana's Teche Bayou, its geology and history, I suggest you take a look at this book also found on Amazon called Teche: A History of Louisiana's Most Famous Bayou (America's Third Coast Series).
+If you are interested in the Nature and People of Louisiana's Bayou Country, I suggest you read this fascinating compilation of assays found on Amazon called Bayou-Diversity: Nature and People in the Louisiana Bayou Country.

-"Marshes are produced by flooding, and, as a consequence, have distinctive soils, microorganisms, plants, and animals.
+"Marshes are produced by flooding and have distinctive soils, microorganisms, plants, and animals.
 The soils are usually anoxic or hypoxic, allowing vast numbers of microorganisms, particularly bacteria, to transform elements including nitrogen, phosphorus, and sulfur among different chemical states.
 Marshes are some of the most biologically productive habitats in the world, and therefore support large numbers of animals, from shrimps and fish through to birds and mammals."
 From: Science Direct.

-It is easy to confuse Bayous vs Swamps.
+It is easy to confuse Bayous vs. Swamps.
 Swamp is a wetland with trees.
-Bayous are bodies of water mainly close the the Gulf Coast.
-Swamps are mainly found along the East Coast.
+Bayous are bodies of water mainly close to the Gulf Coast.

-Along the West Coast, sloughs are often named for the quiet, backwater parts of bays and therefore, they are part of the estuary, where freshwater flows from creeks and runoff from land mix with salty ocean water transported by the tides.
+Along the West Coast, sloughs are often named for the quiet, backwater parts of bays.
+Therefore, they are part of the estuary, where freshwater flows from creeks and runoff from land mix with salty ocean water transported by the tides.
 Source: NOAA.

 Inspiration for Bayous and Swamps Map

-If you liked this map focused on Swamps and Bayous, you will probably like this research about Louisiana's names and their history.
-This book is found on Amazon as Louisiana Place Names: Popular, Unusual, and Forgotten Stories of Towns, Cities, Plantations, Bayous, and Even Some Cemeteries.
-I you are interested in toponomy in general, you will definitely like this book on Amazon about geographical names called The Geography of Names: Indigenous to post-foundational (Routledge Studies in Human Geography Book 62).
+If you are interested in toponomy in general, you will definitely like this book on Amazon about geographical names called The Geography of Names: Indigenous to post-foundational (Routledge Studies in Human Geography Book 62).